In conjunction with The Cornea Society

 Michael W. Belin, MD; Stephen C. Kaufman, MD, PhD; William Barry Lee, MD; Christopher J. Rapuano, MD; Donald Tan, MD, MBBS; Elmer Y. Tu, MD

 The intended audience for this program is cornea surgeons, comprehensive ophthalmologists with an interest in anterior segment and allied health personnel who are performing or assisting with cornea surgery.

 The goals of this program are to:

-- Provide attendees with an evidence-based review of current management strategies for both commonplace and less common medical disorders of the cornea, including dry eye syndrome, infectious keratitis, graft rejection, and recurrent erosion, using a case-based approach to improve care of patients with these challenging diseases.
+- Provide attendees with an evidence-based review of current management strategies for both commonplace and less common medical disorders of the cornea, including dry eye syndrome, infectious keratitis, persistent epithelial defects and corneal neuropathy, using a case-based approach to improve care of patients with these challenging diseases.

 - Describe the current state and future directions for various types of corneal transplant surgeries, including a discussion of how to overcome the various hurdles faced when adopting new techniques.
 This will be accomplished through lectures by respected experts as well as by surgically focused case presentations followed by panel discussions.

 - Provide attendees with an update on corneal surgical techniques in combination with other ocular conditions and surgical procedures, in order to raise awareness of how and when to recommend this treatment.

 Upon completion of this activity, participants should be able to: